-As Virginia’s oldest and most established social work educator, we’ve forged lasting connections with more than 500 community agencies throughout Richmond and the region, which allows us to offer students diverse field experiences during the generalist and specialization year.
+As Virginia’s oldest and most established social work educator, we’ve forged lasting connections with more than 500 community agencies throughout the region, which allows us to offer students diverse field experiences during the generalist and specialization year.

 For the M.S.W. degree program, students will experience two placements.
 In the generalist placement, students are expected to demonstrate generalized professional knowledge, values and skills studied in the generalist curriculum.
 In the second placement, students are placed in agencies according to their area of specialization.

 The School of Social Work offers multiple program options that lead to the M.S.W., as well as several options for study combined with other programs to earn certificates or additional degrees.